Improving the Lives of Mothers and their Babies

 Currently, Area 25 Health Centre performs only normal deliveries with projections of over 3,500 deliveries in 2017.
 Unfortunately, many women require referral to the referral hospital for cesarean delivery and babies require referral for even minor neonatal issues.
 The referral hospital is overburdened and transport is always risky.

-Texas Children’s has begun building a four-room operating theatre with an anticipated completion date of February 2018.
-This will rapidly be followed by the construction of a new post-partum and neonatal unit which will also include a care unit for premature babies, laboratory and blood bank.
+Texas Children’s constructed a four-room operating theatre that was dedicated in February 2018.
+This will be followed by the construction of a new post-partum and neonatal unit which will also include a care unit for premature babies, laboratory and blood bank.

 The addition of these new buildings and services at Area 25 Health Centre will significantly alleviate the burden of increasing demand for maternal and neonatal services at Kamuzu Central Hospital (the referral hospital) and Bwaila Maternity Hospital, the largest maternity unit in the region with 17,500 deliveries per year.
 Since the addition of the maternity waiting home and the maternity unit, deliveries at Area 25 have increased significantly over the last 2 years and we anticipate further increases with the introduction of the operating theaters and the post-partum/neonatal unit.